-Mr. Ahrabi has more than 35 years of experience in international energy operations with extensive expertise in liquefied natural gas ("LNG").
+Mr. Ahrabi has more than 35 years of experience in international energy operations having worked in three different continents with extensive expertise in LNG and upstream crude oil and natural gas operations.
 His knowledge extends to joint venture management and operational excellence in global upstream and midstream operations.
-Mr. Ahrabi retired from his most recent role as Chief Executive Officer of Cameron LNG LLC in January 2022.
-Previously, Mr. Ahrabi spent 29 years with the BG Group (now part of Royal Dutch Shell) where he held several executive positions.
-Within Canada, Mr. Ahrabi spent three years representing a major international joint venture partner in assessing LNG opportunities in British Columbia.
-Mr. Ahrabi holds a Bachelor of Science in Chemical Engineering from the University of Wales, and a Doctorate degree in Chemical Engineering with a focus on Enhanced Oil Recovery from the University of Exeter in the United Kingdom.
+Mr. Ahrabi retired from Cameron LNG LLC where he spent seven and a half years as Chief Executive Officer in February 2022.
+In April 2022, Mr. Ahrabi joined Commonwealth LNG as President and Chief Executive Officer.
+Previously, Mr. Ahrabi spent 29 years with the BG Group (now part of Shell plc) where he held several executive positions.
+During his tenure with BG Group, within Canada, Mr. Ahrabi spent three years assessing LNG opportunities in British Columbia.
+Mr. Ahrabi holds a Bachelor of Science Degree in Chemical Engineering from the University of Wales, and a Doctorate Degree in Chemical Engineering with a focus on Enhanced Oil Recovery from the University of Exeter in the United Kingdom.
 He is a Chartered (Professional) Engineer and a member of the Institution of Chemical Engineers.